AxelOP96/jetbrains/README.md

 # jetbrains
 Practicas de java: Curso de JAVA en ingles y posteriormente traducido por mi.
  Learn Java while building real functional applications.
 You'll get to choose a project that suits your level and will get all the necessary knowledge to complete it.
 Completing the full track will prepare you to deal with various tasks related to desktop application or web development in Java.
 While progressing through different projects of this track you can learn to:
-Understand the syntax of Java and write well readable and efficient code.
+*Understand the syntax of Java and write well readable and efficient code.
-Work with professional development tools and GitHub.
+*Work with professional development tools and GitHub.
-Apply the principles of object-oriented programming widely used in commercial development.
+*Apply the principles of object-oriented programming widely used in commercial development.
-Simplify your application design with functional programming.
+*Simplify your application design with functional programming.
-Use collections to effectively process data in your application.
+*Use collections to effectively process data in your application.
-Use multicore processing to optimize the speed of your app.
+*Use multicore processing to optimize the speed of your app.
-Use the Swing library for desktop development.
+*Use the Swing library for desktop development.
-Build an efficient web application with SpringBoot.
+*Build an efficient web application with SpringBoot.
-Work with data formats like JSON and XML.
+*Work with data formats like JSON and XML.
-Work with databases.
+*Work with databases.
-Aprende Java mientras construyes aplicaciones reales funcionales.
+(Aprende Java mientras construyes aplicaciones reales funcionales.
 Puedes elegir un proyecto de acuerdo a tu nivel y tendras todo el conocimiento para completarlo.
 Completar el camino completo te preparará para manejar tareas varias relacionadas a aplicaciones de escritorio o desarrollo web en Java.
-Mientras progresas a través de diferentes proyectos de este camino aprenderas: a entender la sintaxis en Java y escribir un codigo eficiente y leible; a trabajar con herraminetas profesionales de desarrollo y GitHub; a aplicar los principios de programacion orientada a objetos usada en desarrollo comercial; a simplificar el diseño de tu aplicacion con programcion funcional; a usar procesamiento multinucleo para optimizar la velocidad de tu app; a usar la libreria swing para desarrollo de escritorio; a crear una aplicacion web eficiente con springboot; a trabajar con formatos de data como JSONy XML; y a trabajar con bases de datos.
+Mientras progresas a través de diferentes proyectos de este camino aprenderas: a entender la sintaxis en Java y escribir un codigo eficiente y leible; a trabajar con herraminetas profesionales de desarrollo y GitHub; a aplicar los principios de programacion orientada a objetos usada en desarrollo comercial; a simplificar el diseño de tu aplicacion con programcion funcional; a usar procesamiento multinucleo para optimizar la velocidad de tu app; a usar la libreria swing para desarrollo de escritorio; a crear una aplicacion web eficiente con springboot; a trabajar con formatos de data como JSONy XML; y a trabajar con bases de datos)

 Project: Simple Tic-Tac-Toe
 About: